 More Things to Do Near Houghton Hall

 If you have time after you have explored Houghton Hall, I have a few more suggestions for attractions in the area.

 Sandringham is the beloved country retreat for Queen Elizabeth II.
 During the spring, summer, and autumn, you can tour the house and visit the gardens.
 It’s also nice to go for a walk in the Royal Park which includes almost 243 hectares.
 There is also a new Children’s Adventure Play Area inspired by the Duchess of Cambridge’s 2019 Chelsea Flower Show garden.
 It’s one of the best places to take kids in Norfolk.
 Get more information here.

 Castle Acre is a small village home to ruins of a castle and priory.
 The main road into the village still runs through the Bailey Gate, which is one of two stone gatehouses added to the massive earthwork defences around 1200.

-The motte and bailey castle was founded soon after the Battle of Hastings by the first William de Warenne, a close associate of William the Conqueror.
-The Castle Acre Priory was the home of the England’s first Cluniac order of monks.
+The motte and bailey castle was founded soon after the Battle of Hastings by William de Warenne, a close associate of William the Conqueror.
+The Castle Acre Priory was the home of England’s first Cluniac order of monks.

 Both the Castle and Priory are English Heritage sites so free for members.
 Non-members can visit the Castle for free but will need to pay for parking and admission to the Priory.
 Get more information about English Heritage membership here.